Plugin-Warp/Uploader/README.md

 ## How to Use

-1. Open the **UploadWarp** web page.
+1. Open the **WarpLoad** web page.
 2. Select your JavaScript extension file (`.js`).
 3. Enter your **Access Token**.
 4. Click **Upload**.
-5. Your extension will be uploaded to the PluginWarp repository.
+5. Your extension will be uploaded to the Impact repository.

 ## Notes